Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Introduction

-Pchatbot has two subsets, named PchatbotW and PchatbotL, built from open-domain Weibo and judicial forums respectively.
-The raw datasets are vulnerable to privacy leakage because of the ubiquitous private information such as phone numbers, emails, and social media accounts.
-In our data preprocessing steps, these texts are either replaced by indistinguishable marks or deleted depending on whether semantics would be undermined.
-We also remove some meaningless conversations.
-Finally, we get 130 millions high quality conversations for PchatbotW, and 59 millions for PchatbotL.
-To the best of our knowledge, Pchatbot is the largest dialogue dataset containing user IDs.
-As shown in Table~\ref{tab:scale}, PchatbotW is 14 times larger than the current largest persona-based open-domain corpus in Chinese \cite{Huang_Chat_2018}, while PchatbotL is 6 times larger.
-The detailed statistics of Pchatbot is shown in Table \ref{tab:stat_Pchatbot}.
-Intuitively, a larger dataset is expected to bring greater enhancement to dialogue agents, and we hope Pchatbot can bring new opportunities for improving quality of dialogue models.
+To tackle the aforementioned problems, in this work, we introduce Pchatbot, a large-scale Chinese conversation dataset dedicated to the development of personalized dialogue models.
+Pchatbot has two subsets, named PchatbotW and PchatbotL, built from open-domain Weibo and several judicial forums.
+They respectively have 130 million and 59 million high-quality conversations.
+To the best of our knowledge, Pchatbot is the largest Chinese dialogue dataset.
+As shown in Table~\ref{tab:scale}, PchatbotW is 14 times larger than the current largest persona-based open-domain corpus in Chinese, \ie, Personality Assignment Dataset~\cite{Huang_Chat_2018}.
+The detailed statistics of Pchatbot are shown in Table~\ref{tab:stat_Pchatbot}.